pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

     Forwarding from 127.0.0.1:8080 -> 8080
     Forwarding from [::1]:8080 -> 8080

-That kinda works, but It kept getting weird arbitrary errors which looked suspicious.
+That kinda works, but it kept getting weird arbitrary errors which looked suspicious.

 .. image:: /static/buildbot-on-k8s/permissions-build-fail.png
     :alt: Permissions fail in buildbot